Location comparison

 How the districts differ

-• The Financial District is stronger for traditional professional-service users that benefit from scale, transit, and formal business identity.
+• The Financial District is stronger for traditional professional-service users that benefit from scale, transit, formal reception areas, and client access.

-• Jackson Square is stronger for boutique teams that want downtown adjacency in lower-scale historic commercial buildings.
+• Jackson Square is stronger for boutique finance, venture, creative, and technology teams that want downtown adjacency in lower-scale historic buildings.

 Business fit